almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWriting.md

 # Cut Clutter
 ## objectives
 1. Remove unnecessary words to make sentences clean, simple, and directly convey information.
-The reader should not spend time trying to understand what the message is or interpret every sentence's meaning.
+The reader should not spend time trying to understand the message or interpret every sentence's meaning.
 2. Remove any information that is irrelevant and doesn't add any value.

 ### <ins> Example 1 </ins>